lordgreg/taskcrafter/README.md

+# README.md - TaskCrafter

 # 🛠️ TaskCrafter

-TaskCrafter is a developer-first, CLI-based task scheduler that lets you define jobs in YAML, chain them with flexible logic, and extend them with Python plugins or shell scripts.
-Ideal for automating developer workflows without relying on heavy CI/CD systems.
+TaskCrafter is a developer-first, CLI-based task scheduler that lets you define jobs in YAML, chain them with flexible logic, and extend them with Python plugins, shell scripts, or containers.
+Ideal for automating workflows without bloated CI/CD systems.

 ---

 ### 🚀 Why TaskCrafter?

-- ✅ Write jobs in YAML (not spaghetti shell scripts)
+- ✅ Declarative YAML job definitions
-- 🔁 Chain tasks with conditions: `on_success`, `on_failure`, `depends_on`
+- 🔁 Chain jobs with `on_success`, `on_failure`, `depends_on`, etc.
-- 🧩 Extend with Python plugins, Docker containers, or local binaries
+- 🧩 Python plugin architecture, container execution, and binary support
+- 📥 Inputs/Outputs between jobs with cache-based file passing
-- 🧠 Templating support in parameters
+- 🧠 Templating and variable resolution from env, files, or results
-- 📦 Git-friendly (keep jobs versioned alongside code)
+- 📦 Git-friendly and lightweight
-- 🪄 CLI-first, DevOps-inspired design
+- 🕹️ CLI-first, built for developers and DevOps
-- 🔐 Job timeout, retry logic, and scheduler support
+- 🧯 Timeout, retries, cron scheduling, and log file support
-- 📈 Visualize job flow directly in the terminal

 ---